Carbene: Industrial applications

 The insertion of carbenes into C–H bonds has been exploited widely, e.g. the functionalization of polymeric materials and electro-curing of adhesives.
 Many applications rely on synthetic 3-aryl-3-trifluoromethyldiazirines (a carbene precursor that can be activated by heat, light, or voltage) but there is a whole family of carbene dyes.

 History

 Carbenes had first been postulated by Eduard Buchner in 1903 in cyclopropanation studies of ethyl diazoacetate with toluene.
 In 1912 Hermann Staudinger also converted alkenes to cyclopropanes with diazomethane and CH_{2} as an intermediate.
+According to chemistry folklore, the term 'carbene' was coined by Doering, Winstein, and Woodward during a famous nocturnal cab ride on the occasion of a conference in Chicago in 1951.
 Doering in 1954 demonstrated their synthetic utility with dichlorocarbene.